APPLICATION AND DOCUMENTATION ATTACHMENTS

 Use this category to indicate expenses not covered in other areas.
 Be sure to provide documentation and include why this is a required part of the activity.

-StAD Faculty Endorsement.doc.
+StAD Faculty Endorsement.
 The proposal will not be considered without a complete Faculty Endorsement Form, it is the student's responsibility to return this form with the application information.

 Note: Faculty may complete just one Faculty Endorsement Form to endorse a group of students who are participating in the same conference or workshop—provided, of course, that all students' names are listed on the Endorsement Form.

 POST PROJECT EVALUATION

 Evaluation Form. is considered part of the overall assessment and is required for all students who wish to receive funding and/or keep any funding advanced to them.
 These must be submitted

 In addition, consider other activities that you may be able to share the information gained through the activity with others.
 This may be tied to answers in the first section about ways you can contribute to the discipline.
 Think about on-campus student groups, communicating content via email, or how you can work with sponsoring faculty to share this information.
 Be as detailed and specific in this plan as you can be.

 Each student proposal is evaluated via a blind review system by two faculty members using the following rubric.
 Use the rubric as a guide when creating your proposal.
 Keep in mind you want your proposal to be as

 Student Academic Development Fund Application Rubric

-Activity Rationale||Rationale for attendance provided reflects specific individual reasons.||Rationale for attendance provided reflects vague individual reasons.||General or generic rationale for attendance provided.||Rationale for attendance provided, but duplicates that of another presenting in the same group.||Not addressed|
+Activity Rationale||Rationale for attendance provided reflects specific individual reasons.||Rationale for attendance provided reflects vague individual reasons.||General or generic rationale for attendance provided.||Rationale for attendance provided, but duplicates that of another presenting in the same group.||Not addressed.|

-Post Activity Sharing||Specific plan for sharing provided: Group, date, message specifically identified and/or confirmed.||Vague plan for sharing provided: Group mentioned AND at least month OR general message to share identified.||Vague plan for sharing provided: Group mentioned OR month indicated OR general message to share identified.||Vague plan for sharing provided, only general message identified.||Not addressed|
+Post Activity Sharing||Specific plan for sharing provided: Group, date, message specifically identified and/or confirmed.||NA||Vague plan for sharing provided: Group mentioned AND at least month OR general message to share identified.||NA||Vague or not addressed.|

-Cost Estimates and Documentation||All required information (registration, travel, food, and lodging) provided and documented clearly.||NA||At least registration is documented clearly.||NA||No documentation is provided.|
+Cost Estimates and Documentation||All required information (registration, travel, food, and lodging) provided and documented clearly.||NA||At least registration is documented clearly.||NA||Appropriate documentation not provided.|

-Author Role||First author: Individually prepared presentation (even in a panel).||NA||NA||2nd or + author: Working collaboratively to create one final presentation||NA|
+Author Role||First author: Individually prepared presentation (even in a panel).||NA||NA||2nd or + author: Working collaboratively to create one final presentation.||NA|

-Participation||Presenting: Speaking to share information.||NA||Participating: Pre-workshop, competition, chair panel, or committee work at event||NA||Attending: Going to sessions at event|
+Participation||Presenting: Speaking to share information.||NA||Participating: Pre-workshop, competition, chair panel, or committee work at event.||NA||Attending: Going to sessions at event.|